-5.3.8 Rock Bluffs
+5.3.7 ROCK BLUFFS

-Development Permits issued for areas where Rock Bluffs contribute to a designation of High or Medium Sensitivity or Special Feature must adhere to the following guidelines:
+Development Permits issued for areas where Rock Bluffs contribute to a designation of High Sensitivity or Special Feature shall be generally in accordance with the following quidelines:

-- a.
-Assess rock bluffs that are known or suspected of supporting Species at Risk. - b.
-Ensure careful site planning to avoid disturbance to rock bluffs, particularly those known or suspected to support species and ecosystems at risk. - c.
-Restrict recreational access into rock bluff areas to prevent damage to soils and vegetation.
-Where possible, use elevated boardwalks, fences, railings, seasonal trail closures, re-routed trails and signs to reduce related impacts.
+- (i) Assess rock bluffs that are known or suspected of supporting red and/or blue listed plants or animals as identified in the provincial Wildlife Act and the federal Species At Risk Act in accordance with the Terms of Reference for a Vegetation and Wildlife Bio-Inventory. - (ii) Careful site planning shall be required to avoid disturbance to rock bluffs, particularly those known to support sensitive plant or wildlife communities. - (iii) To control the introduction or spread of invasive species, active control methods such as hand clearing, pruning, mowing, excavation and re-planting with appropriate native species is required. - (iv) Restrict, where possible, recreational access into rock bluff areas to prevent damage to soils and vegetation.
+Elevated boardwalks, fences, railings, seasonal trail closures, re-routed trails and signed should be used to reduce related impacts.